aideenfay/aideenfay.github.io/README.md

     <summary>2024</summary>
     <ul>
       <li>November: I'm attending the <a href="https://sites.google.com/view/londoxtda/home">London-Oxford Topological Data Analysis Seminar</a> organized by my UDA lecturer <a href="https://sites.google.com/view/antheamonod/home?authuser=0">Dr.Anthea Monod</a>.</li>
-      <li>November: I joined the <a href="https://girlswhoml.com/">GirlsWhoML</a> initiative to help create course content and teach for the AI security workshop to UK undergraduate students.</li>
+      <li>November: I joined the <a href="https://girlswhoml.com/">GirlsWhoML</a> initiative to help create course content and teach the AI security workshop to UK undergraduate students.</li>
       <li>October: I served as a Program Committee Member for <a href="https://safegenaiworkshop.github.io/">Safe Generative AI workshop @ NeurIPs 2024</a>.</li>
       <li>September: My team at MSRC are launching the <a href="https://microsoft.github.io/llmail-inject/">Adaptive Prompt Injection Challenge</a> as part of SaTML 2025.</li>
       <li>July: I served as a Program Committee Member for <a href="https://aisec.cc/#committee">18th ACM Workshop on Artificial Intelligence and Security (AISec 2024)</a> where I was also voted Top Reviewer!</li>